ghostrider-05/patreon-api.ts/README.md

 Typescript Oauth library for the [V2 Patreon API](https://docs.patreon.com/) with:

-- Support for Creator access tokens and Oauth tokens.
+- Support for Creator access tokens and Oauth tokens
 - Client with methods for calling every endpoint, both resource and webhook endpoints
 - Methods to create a webhook server
-- Typescript types that strongly reflect your query for raw or normalized responses.
+- Typescript types that strongly reflect your query for raw or normalized responses

 ```ts
 const query = buildQuery.campaign([])({ campaign: ['title']})